 The user name to use to connect to the broker.

 The password to use to connect to the broker.

-The interval for the heartbeats between the client and the server.
+The interval for heartbeats between the endpoint and the broker.

 The time period allowed for the dequeue strategy to dequeue a message.